Qbeast-io/qbeast-spark/docs/QbeastTable.md

 ### Optimization of Unindexed Files

 There are some use cases in which a Table could have several **Unindexed Files**.
 - **Staging Data**: Enabling the Staging Area gives the possibility to **ingest data without indexing it**.
 Since very small appends could produce overhead during the write process, the new data would be commited to the table without reorganization.
-Every time the staging are size is reached, the data is indexed using the latest state of the Table.
+Every time the staging area size is reached, the data could be indexed using the latest state of the Table.
 - **Table Converted To Qbeast**: An existing `parquet` or `delta` Table can be converted to a `qbeast` Table through the `ConvertToQbeastCommand`.
-Since the table can be very big, the conversion only adds a metadata commit to the Log, indicating that from that point onwards the appends would be indexed with Qbeast.
+Since the table can be very big, the conversion only adds a metadata commit to the Log, indicating that from that point onwards the appends could be indexed with Qbeast.
 - **External Table Writers**: External writers can write data to the table in the underlying format (delta, hudi or iceberg)

-All the sets of Unindexed Files are mapped to a revision number 0.
+All the Unindexed Files are mapped to a revision number 0.
 For manually indexing these files, you can use the `optimize` method with the `revisionId` parameter set to 0.

 #### Examples of Manual Optimization of Unindexed Files
 ```scala